StoyanTan/sample-dataservice/README.md

 # sample-dataservice

+A sample dataservice running on Wildfly 10 and using Resteasy and JPA/Hibernate.
+It defines both the datastore model and the model that is being delivered to the frontend, implementing the data mapping with the MapStruct framework.

 # Structure of the service layer

 Right now the service definition is allowing for two REST calls, one that is fetching all the data (pagination is implemented on service level, but not in the Angular component) and one which is filtering the data according to a filter criteria.